wasta-linux/wasta-linux-website/content/home/ubuntu-migration.md

 # How to turn Ubuntu into Wasta-Linux

-To take an existing Ubuntu 22.04 system and change it into Wasta-Linux 22.04, from a Terminal **\*** perform the following steps:
+To take an existing stock Ubuntu 22.04 system and change it into Wasta-Linux 22.04, from a Terminal **\*** perform the following steps:

 - ***NOTE:*** Wasta-Linux only targets Ubuntu LTS _(**L**ong **T**erm **S**upport)_ releases, such as **22.04**, **20.04**, etc. Interim short-term Ubuntu releases such as **23.04**, **22.10**, etc. are _**not**_ supported.

+- ***NOTE:*** This migration guide assumes you have the *stock* Ubuntu LTS release installed, *not* Kubuntu, Xubuntu, or other Ubuntu Flavors, and *not* Linux Mint, elementaryOS, ZorinOS, or other Ubuntu derivatives.

 1. ## Get the Wasta-Linux core package installed:

-    The following Terminal **\*** commands *(perform them one at a time)* are needed to install the all-essential `wasta-core-focal` package, which is the foundation for Wasta-Linux:
+    The following Terminal **\*** commands *(perform them one at a time)* are needed to install the all-essential `wasta-core` package, which is the foundation for Wasta-Linux:

     ```
     sudo add-apt-repository ppa:wasta-linux/wasta